 Why is Octane Rating Important?

 The octane rating of fuel is one of the most important factors.
-This number determines how compression occurs of the fuel in the engine.
+This number denotes how the fuel reacts to being compressed in the engine.
 The higher the octane number is, the more compression can occur before it detonates.

 How to Determine Fuel Octane

 The best place to find the appropriate octane rating is in the car manual.
 Inside the owner’s manual, you will see precisely what the manufacturer recommends.
 If you don’t have the car manual, you can look at a copy online.

 Remember that this recommendation doesn’t automatically mean that’s all you can use.
 However, if the octane is specifically dictated as the only option, you should follow that recommendation, because the automaker knows best.

 2. Talk to Dealership

 If you can’t seem to find a car manual, you could reach out to your local dealership or automaker through a contact form.
 It’s possible to get more information through one of these avenues.

 Dealership technicians can look up the information specifically related to your vehicle.
 It’s best to get their advice, especially if you are looking to get warranty repair from them should anything go wrong.